How to knit squares for a blanket

 8. Label your pattern.
 Make sure to include important information such as stitch count, row count, and any additional instructions.

-See also How to pay court fees
+See also How to pay for the tyne tunnel

 Once you have created your knitting pattern, you can easily follow it to knit multiple squares for your blanket.
 Don’t forget to save a copy of your pattern for future reference!